ovh/docs/pages/platform/network-services/getting-started-07-creating-vrack/guide.en-gb.md

 ## Interfaces

-Creating a vRack or adding an instance into the network can be done using the OVHcloud Control Panel, the OVHcloud APIv6, the OpenStack API, or the Horizon interface.
+Creating a vRack or adding an instance into the network can be done using the OVHcloud Control Panel, the OVHcloud APIv6, the OpenStack API, the Horizon interface or terraform

 Depending on your technical profile and needs, it is mostly up to you which interface or method to use.
 For each option, the guide instructions below describe the necessary steps.